-A copy of the Company's Risk Management Policy is available in the Corporate Governance section of the Company's website.
+A copy of the Company's Risk Management Policy is included within the Corporate Governance Plan which is available in the Corporate Governance section of the Company's website.

 A listed entity should disclose:

 - (a) if it has an internal audit function, how the function is structured and what role it performs; or - (b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its governance, risk management and internal control processes.